Key Takeaways

 Clean Your Filters

 Keeping your air filters clean is essential for efficient energy use.
-When filters become clogged with dust and debris, the system has to work harder to pull air through, leading to increased energy consumption.
+When filters become clogged with dust and debris, the system must work harder to pull air through, increasing energy consumption.

 -